Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 The seedlings of what we recognize as the anemometer today are firmly planted in the rich soil of Renaissance inventions.

-During this burgeoning curiosity and innovation period, polymaths and inventors relentlessly sought ways to measure and understand the world around them.
+During this burgeoning period of curiosity and innovation, polymaths and inventors relentlessly sought ways to measure and understand the world around them.

-While the precise Renaissance origin of the anemometer is debated, it’s clear that the intellectual environment of the era laid the groundwork for its eventual emergence.
+While the precise Renaissance origin of the anemometer is debated, the intellectual environment of the era clearly laid the groundwork for its eventual emergence.

 Leon Battista Alberti: The Renaissance Innovator